• English

 Visiting Jordan's ancient cities and civilizations

 Jordan is one of the most hospitable countries in the Middle East.
 Friendly locals, beautiful landscapes, and a history rich in ancient cultures have made Jordan one of the most popular travel destinations in the region.
-The country consists of various natural attractions such as breathtaking mountains, oases, and deserts.
+The country has various natural attractions, such as breathtaking mountains, oases, and deserts.
 It also has historical sites like Petra, ancient cities like Jerash, modern towns like Irbid, and Bedouin settlements like Madaba.

 There are several things to do while visiting Jordan’s ancient cities and civilizations.
 Here are some ideas to help you see everything this country has to offer: